 Within recent years, couples have sought acupuncture to increase the effectiveness of assisted reproductive therapies.
 There are high quality studies available that demonstrate the use of acupuncture pre and post IVF will raise the success of pregnancy rate by 15%.
 At IAOM we are experienced in this protocol and allow for flexibility in appointment scheduling to help you book a pre and post IVF or IUI acupuncture treatment.

-We also work with couples prior to assisted reproductive therapies.
+We also work with couples and individuals prior to assisted reproductive therapies.
 By having acupuncture in the months prior to the procedure, we are working with clearing blockages and increasing fresh blood flow to the uterus.
 Being as relaxed as possible for your procedure is ideal.
 By having acupuncture for the weeks and months prior to the procedure, stress levels are significantly reduced.
 If you are utilizing IUI or IVF we highly recommend including acupuncture by the licensed professionals at IAOM.